Toqto'a (Yuan dynasty)

 He was the author of three of the Twenty-Four Histories, writing the History of Liao, the History of Jin, and the History of Song (the three predecessor Chinese states to the Yuan dynasty).
 Later in life, he was falsely accused, banished, and murdered.
 Losing him, the Yuan court might have lost its last chance to defeat the Red Turban Rebellion, which started in the early 1350s against their rule.
-He was Bayan's nephew and Bayan Khutugh's brother.
+He was Bayan's nephew.

-Biography
+Early life and education

 Toqto’a was born to the Merkid aristocrat Majarday (also rendered as Chuan) in 1314.
 His uncle was Bayan of the Merkid (d.
 1340), who had been raised to the rank of grand councillor during the reign of Toghon Temur (r.
 1333–1370), the last Yuan emperor.
 Toqto’a was given a Confucian education.

+Career

 Fearing that his uncle's ambitious character would harm their family's prestige, Toqto’a and his father, allied with the Khagan, organized a plot to dismiss Bayan.
 In March 1340, they closed the gates of the palace walls while Bayan was hunting in the nearby countryside.
 They refused to let him in and soon afterwards arrested him.
 Bayan was sent into exile and Toqto’a toppled him.
 In November Toqto’a replaced Bayan as grand councillor.

 In 1343 Toqto’a led a team of officials to quickly compile dynastic histories of the Liao, Jin, and Song dynasties.
 The immense work was done within a relatively short period (a few years), which caused a lack of proofreading and textual criticism.
 The three works produced were: